yannick-leguennec/yannick-leguennec/README.md

 #### 📚 Education
 I recently completed an **intensive 6-month course at O'clock School**, specializing in Full-Stack JavaScript with a focus on React/Redux.
 This unique training led me to code daily in various languages and tackle multiple challenges, such as coding games, building blogs, task management applications, and even live chat applications.
 I have also completed over 30 certifications in development, cybersecurity, network and systems, and design through online courses.
 [Check out the program here](https://oclock.io/formations/developpeur-web-fullstack-javascript).

-Additionally, I have completed over 20 certifications in diverse fields such as development, cybersecurity, network and systems, and design, showcasing my commitment to continuous learning and skill development [Check out the list here](https://github.com/yannick-leguennec/yannick-leguennec/blob/main/list_certificates.md)
+Additionally, I have completed over 20 certifications in diverse fields such as development, cybersecurity, network and systems, and design, showcasing my commitment to continuous learning and skill development.
+[Check out the list here](https://github.com/yannick-leguennec/yannick-leguennec/blob/main/list_certificates.md)

 #### 🚀 Professional Goals